-SSH, SCP and Rsync over SSH supports passwordless file transfers using RSA keys.
-Public/Private key based authentication for SSH and SCP/Rsync is a convenient and secure way of transferring files between servers and is invaluable for cronjobs and other automated transfers.
+SSH, SCP, SFTP and Rsync over SSH supports passwordless file transfers using RSA keys.
+Public/Private key based authentication for SSH, SCP, SFTP and Rsync is a convenient and secure way of transferring files between servers and is invaluable for cronjobs and other automated transfers.

 Creating a public key: